nils-n/meetings-reminder-system/README.md

 - Integration of the meeting schedule with a personal calender such as Outlook / Gmail calender.
 This way, the application could make use of the features implemented in those calenders already, and check availability of the participants.
 - Integration of this `MeetingsApp` with a `ReminderApp` that uses a shared database to send reminder Emails on a scheduled basis (such as 24hrs before a meeting), and a `ParticipantsApp` that handles the administration of the participants and approval requests for adding new participants from the `MeetingApp`
 - Integration of the meetings app for a more broad meaning of a schedule, such as adding other (personal) events or virtual meetings to a schedule
-- Integration of a personal Meeting Schedule with a schedule from other another users, to allow for social interactions and messages / invitations to meetings or events
+- Integration of a personal Meeting Schedule with a schedule from other another users, to allow for social interactions and messages / invitations to meetings or events, or shared calenders.

 ### Accessibility

 - The application is entirely controllable via focusable buttons (while on a desktop version allowing for mouse control as an alternative).
-- An
 - A toggle for a 'Dark Mode' has been added to allow switching of the displayed colors

 ---